 He stands obediently and heads for the door, but not before shooting one last proud smile back at me.
-My mother shoos him through the door, casts a disapproving glance back at me, and leaves.
+My mother shoos him away, casts a disapproving glance back at me, and leaves.

-I revel in the soft glow of success that follows, accompanied only by the ringing in my ears.
+I press my head deep into my pillow and revel in the soft glow of success that follows, accompanied only by the ringing in my ears.

-My wounds heal quickly.
-It helps that my mother stands guard outside the door, waylaying even my most dogged admirers.
-My father visits twice more, and my brothers Duncan and Dougal once, but aside from that, I'm left alone to heal.
+My wounds heal.
+I would say quickly, but healing never seems to happen quickly enough.
+My mother stands guard outside the door, waylaying even my most dogged admirers.
+My father visits twice more, and my brothers Duncan and Dougal once, but aside from that, I'm left alone.

-After a week, my burns have scabbed over, and I can walk freely.
-The hair on one side of my head has all burned away, and some may never grow back thanks to some scarring.
-My arm's in a sling and will be for at least a month, but none of this really bothers me.
-Like my father said, it's a small price to pay.
+Once my burns have scabbed over, the medic releases me, and I can walk freely through the village.
+The hair on one side of my head has all burned away; due to scarring, it will probably only grow back in patchy tufts.
+My arm's in a sling and will be for at least another month, but all things considered, it's a small price to pay, as my father said.

-"How are you going to tell it?"
-Duncan asks when I manage to duck away from the crowd to snatch a bite to eat.
+"How are you going to tell it?" my eldest brother, Duncan, asks when I manage to duck away from the crowd to snatch a bite to eat.
 "You've had a week to think on it."

 "Not sure.
 I'll see how I feel."

-"Ugh," Dougal groans behind me.
+"Ugh," Dougal, the second eldest, groans behind me.
 "You're giving me a stomachache just thinking about it.
 How can you be so utterly underprepared?
 I'd rather fight a dragon than stand up there without a plan."

 "That's easy to say now that the only dragon in the vicinity is dead," Duncan points out.
 "Go on now, Moraine.
 You have to have given it some thought.
 Are you going to go the stoic route?
 Straight facts?
 Or are you going to be a little more heroic?
 Do you have an epic poem for us or something?
 Maybe a song?"

 "Ha!"
-I bark out a laugh, spewing crumbs over the table.
+I bark out a laugh, spewing breadcrumbs over the table.
 Swallowing painfully, I joke: